When you fly Southwest Airlines, you know you’re getting an Economy seat at an affordable price. Southwest consistently ranks among the

 If you need to change your ticket to a different

-Southwest will refund your $15 for Early Bird check-in if they cancel the flight.
+Southwest will refund your $15 for Early Bird check-in if the flight is canceled by Southwest.

 How Is My Boarding Number Assigned?